Drill Mud Contamination

 Through conducting a series of whole oil gas chromatography analyses on base oil used to make up the drilling mud and the RFT fluid itself, Intertek scientists determine the true nature of the base oil and reservoir formation fluid.
 This allows the lab to detect contamination, if any received, from the mud drilling fluid.

 Oil and Gas clients are able to assess the prospectivity of the reservoir formation tested.
-Intertek determines the degree of contamination of oil based drill mud, and provide detailed testing on crude oil that proved to be naturally occurring hydrocarbons.
+Intertek determines the degree of contamination of oil based drill mud, and provides detailed Total Quality Assurance testing on crude oil that proved to be naturally occurring hydrocarbons.
 The client will able to determine the value of the reservoir from true and accurate sample testing conducted by Intertek.

 Need help or have a question?